We get lots of questions about Cistus incanus tea (Rock Rose tea). Here, we’ll provide some answers!

 We’re asked this question a lot.
 Please don’t boil your tea!
 Boil the water for your tea, then wait about a minute and a half before you use that water to brew your tea.

-Does the ratio of leaves to stems to seed pods matter?
+Does the ratio of leaves to flowers to stems to seed pods matter?

 Yes!
 Generally, the array of bioactive constituents matters less than the available levels of these bioactives.
 Providing a superior product involves knowing which parts of the plant and what ratio of these parts contribute to the final bioactive profile.